Achill Island's Deserted Village

 On Achill Island, North of Keel; South – East of Dugort: the remains of a village along an ancient track are a poignant reminder of a horrific episode in Ireland’s history: when human nature’s greed permitted wholesale eviction of Irish citizens thrown out of their dwellings by Landlordism so as to have the homes levelled or let to cattle graze: as was the case of this deserted village.

 The 1838 Ordinance Survey of Slievemore on Achill Island showed that it was occupied with one hundred and thirty – seven recorded residents.
-Over 90% of the houses were aligned north – south, at right angles to the street. [iv]
+Over ninty per cent of the houses were aligned north – south, at right angles to the street. [iv]

 Today this village is a major tourist attraction.
 Though one may leave it with lingering sobering thoughts of its previous inhabitants.

-A National Geographic copy of a photograph image from the Deserted Village by Ciaran D’Arcy may be viewed at this site: [vi]
+A National Geographic copy of an image from the Deserted Village by Ciaran D’Arcy may be viewed at this site: [vi]

-John Mc Namara has several images of the ruins on this site. [vii]
+John Mc Namara features several images of the ruins on this site. [vii]

-Australian Library has this book ‘The Deserted Village at Slievemore – a study’ on this site. [viii]
+Australian Library features this book ‘The Deserted Village at Slievemore – a study’ on this site. [viii]

-This PDF of Kingston’s study may be viewed at. [ix]
+This PDF of Kingston’s study may be viewed at this link. [ix]

-There are photos by Breda O ‘Malley & Danny Moran of Slievemore’s Deserted Village at the following link: [x]
+Images by Breda O ‘Malley & Danny Moran of Slievemore’s Deserted Village may be viewed at the following link: [x]